uwnrg/chip/README.md

 ### 3. `electronics`

 **Purpose:**
 The `electronics` folder is dedicated to the electronic components of the device.
-It includes diagrams, part lists, and other resources needed for the electronic systems.
+It includes diagrams, part lists, 3d models, and other resources needed for the electronic systems.

 **Contents:**

 - Circuit diagrams and schematics.
 - Bill of materials (BOM) for electronic parts.
 - Datasheets and reference materials for components.
+- Documentation related to the electronic side of things

 **Usage:**

 1. Add circuit diagrams and schematics for the project.
 2. Document electronic components in a structured BOM.
 3. Store relevant datasheets and reference materials for easy access.
+4. Any related documentation for this system's electronics

 ---